-Labiaplasty is known by many names.
-It is known as labia minora reduction, labioplasty or simply labial reduction.
+Labiaplasty is also known as labia minora reduction, labioplasty or simply labial reduction.
 It refers to the surgical procedure whereby the inner labia are altered through the removal of excess skin in order to make it smaller.
 Women go for this surgical procedure with the aim of improving their hygiene in the area.
 However, there are others who go for it purely for aesthetic reasons.

 Are their possible risks during labioplasty?

-Surgeons will inform you ahead of the surgery the potential risks which include possible bleeding.
-There is also a high risk of getting an infection.
-The surgeon of labiaplasty surgery Sydney will minimize the risk and usually recommend that you avoid taking blood thinning medication such as aspirin.
+Surgeons will inform you ahead of the surgery the potential risks which include possible bleeding or infection.
+The surgeon will minimize the risk and usually recommend that you avoid taking blood-thinning medication such as aspirin.
 You should also not take anti-inflammatory at least a week before the operation is done.
-There are some drugs that you will be provided to prevent getting infection but ideally, you should maintain high level of hygiene after the surgical operation.
-In the other hand, Dr Laith Barnouti in Sydney is known to perform various forms of surgical procedure at a reasonable cost.
-Procedures like breast augmentation, liposuction, breast implants, tummy tuck, face & nose surgery and many other cosmetic enhancement procedures.
+There are some drugs that you will be provided to prevent getting infection but ideally, you should maintain a high level of hygiene after the surgical operation.

 Recovery from labiaplasty

 Recovery from the procedure usually takes time, during which you are not supposed to engage in sex.
 Doctors generally recommend that you abstain from sex for a period of up to 2 months in order to allow to healing.